-In order to establish an effective defense in a sex crimes case (after ruling out a statute of limitations violation), it is important for an attorney to explore both technical defenses as well as holistic defenses that can diminish the credibility of the prosecution’s evidence and witnesses.
+In order to establish an effective defense in a sex crimes case (after ruling out a statute of limitations violation), it is important for an attorney to explore both technical defenses as well as holistic defenses that can illustrate the lack of the credibility of the prosecution’s evidence and witnesses.
 Below, we present a sampling of circumstances and considerations that are often explored while preparing legal defenses for our clients.
 Please know that the below information is only for informational purposes and should not be construed as legal advice.

-Technical Defenses for Sex Crime Charges
+Technical Defenses for Sex Crimes Charges

 Charges Must be Filed Within the Statute of Limitations Period

 A statute of limitations (SOL) protects an individual from having to defend himself against alleged criminal activity so far in the past that the basic facts may have become obscured by the passage of time.
 Generally, the “clock” starts on the date of the alleged commission of the sexual offense.
 If a defendant is not formally charged with the crime before the SOL period has expired, his prosecution for that offense is barred by law.

 Each jurisdiction has its own SOL laws that establishes when the “clock” starts, pauses and if applicable, ends.
 If it is determined that the prosecuting attorney’s office is attempting to prosecute a client in violation of the statute of limitations for the offenses, our Group lawyers will file a motion to have the charges dismissed.
 (See Court Martial, 2018 in our case results.)